 Enter “Smarketing”: The best of both worldsSmarketing, a process of integrating the two, was first aired in a report by the Aberdeen group back in 2010.
 They found that when this is done successfully, revenue grows up to 20%.
 We also know that lack of cohesion not only affects revenue but the morale of the entire company.

 How can we integrate our teams better to achieve the “Smarketing” dream?Various things can contribute to better integration.
 Time spent by members of each department within the other is a good place to start.
 Using a CRM system with a strong marketing function that the marketers have to use on a daily basis helps demystify the extensive terminology both areas use.
 In addition, marketers will be at home extracting data from a joint system and therefore take on board feedback from current customers, which could have otherwise been perceived as sales criticism.
 Putting some system of joint financial rewards will always result in greater levels of co-operation, though personally, I believe that the natural sales psyche will always flourish best with an additional, closing reward.

 “Equally, if rewards are at least partially based on profitability, not only is it good for the overall bottom line but it also encourages sales to understand marketing’s pricing constraints.”

+Can you really change their mindsets?All this can be done, but you will always be left with two groups of very different personality types who will by their very natures tend to rub each other up the wrong way.
 As a leader, the best you can hope for is to encourage a mutual respect between the two groups that ends in them working cohesively to create customer value and getting customer results.